 Intersessions: The department continues to build its intercessions offerings.
 These now include PLSC 2003 American National Government, 2813 Introduction to International Relations and Global Studies (see below on program changes), 3503 Governments and Politics of East Asia, 3523 Politics of the Middle East, 4093 Politics and Policy on Film, and 4343 Money and Politics.
 The intercessions provided an opportunity to not only offer catalog-listed courses but to offer new and relevant special topic courses of interest to students.

-Internships: to foster their professional development, the department strongly encourages students to pursue internships in offices of elected officials, government agencies or nonprofit organizations.
+Internships: To foster their professional development, the department strongly encourages students to pursue internships in offices of elected officials, government agencies or nonprofit organizations.
 To receive credit, students in these internships must meet specified academic requirements.
 Our students also participate on a regular basis in the Washington Center internship programs as well as other opportunities on our campus or in internships across the country.
 We have developed a formal internship document for consistent use across different faculty and internship placements.
+To assist with recruiting both interns and employers, Political Science appointed its first internship director in 2020.